By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Some people are just walking along and out of nowhere, so it appears, the emotional ground falls out from under them.

-In an emotional avalanche the person begins to think about something and that though begins to grow the more they think about it.
+In an emotional avalanche, the person begins to think about something and that thought begins to grow the more they think about it.
 There may have been a trigger that brought the thought into their mind or a random memory may have been the trigger.

 These emotional landslides are the cause of lots of sudden impulsive behaviors.
 Can’t get that thought out of your head?
 You might choose to drink over it.
 Someone else might cut on an arm or leg to distract themselves from that thought.
 This inability to stop the thought avalanche once it starts explains a lot of impulsive behavior better than either long-term anxiety or depression.

 Being sad and then beginning to brood (ruminate) over that sadness is a strong predictor of emotional avalanches.
 Productive thought about past events is about how can I change that, what will I do next.
 Unproductive rumination is about why me and how could this happen to me.

 Believing that a past stress or trauma means there is something wrong with you leads to global beliefs about yourself.
 That you will never be better and things can’t change.
 Asking how you will get past this results and create a desire to learn the skills you will need to be successful in life.

 If you find that sometimes out of nowhere your emotions carry you away in a bad way, take another look at your thinking process and see if you have developed the habit of ruminating, thinking about something bad in your life over and over.
 Make sure you do not spend time with friends in group rumination.
 Having a support system can be helpful, hanging out with a group of co-ruminators can really bring you down.